Cuban kids don’t care about grandpa’s revolution – they want jobs

 Cuba’s young people are no longer moved by their government’s revolutionary rhetoric.
 Harsh punishment of peaceful demonstrators is likely to backfire.

-That last demand seems destined for disappointment, to judge by President Miguel Diaz-Canel’s heavy-handed crackdown on last year’s protesters.
+That last demand seems destined for disappointment, to judge by President Miguel Díaz-Canel’s heavy-handed crackdown on last year’s protesters.
 The trials, however, and the draconian punishments that judges are meting out, are unlikely to cow the new generation.

-Rather, says Manuel de la Cruz Pascual, a young writer in Havana, “the conditions have been created for another protest in the same vein as July” to break out in the near future.
+Rather, says Manuel de la Cruz Pascual, a young writer in Havana, “the conditions have been created for another protest in the same vein as July” to break out in the future.

 Bárbara Farrat Guillén was hosting what she had expected to be an uneventful family gathering for her son Jonathan’s birthday last summer.
 But the young man happened to turn 17 on July 11, the day that historic protests erupted unexpectedly across Cuba – and the family is still dealing with the aftershocks.